Finance and Facilities receive National Recognition for Best Practices

 Organizational Effectiveness Initiative

-During 2012-2013 OEI consultants provided a wide-range of consultative services to 17 UW teams, including UW-IT, the Office of Planning and Budgeting, Environmental Health and Safety Services, and the Schools of Law, Social Work, Public Health, and Nursing.
+During 2012-2013 consultants from the Organizational Effectiveness Initiative (OEI) in the Office of Research provided a wide-range of consultative services to 17 UW teams, including UW-IT, the Office of Planning and Budgeting, Environmental Health and Safety Services, and the Schools of Law, Social Work, Public Health, and Nursing.
 Savings resulting from these efforts are expected to total $2.5M to $3.9 M, an estimated 10:1 return-on-investment (ROI).

 - Continues to develop general training, tools, and templates, as well as tools and training for individual units, including an on-line modular process improvement training created in partnership with the Institute of Translational Health Sciences (ITHS).